Bhutanese cuisine

-Bhutanese cuisine (Dzongkha: འབྲུག་ཟས་; Wylie: brug-zas) employs much red rice (like brown rice in texture, but with a nutty taste, the only variety of rice that grows at high altitudes), buckwheat, and increasingly maize.
+A staple of Bhutanese cuisine is Bhutanese red rice, which is like brown rice in texture, but has a nutty taste.
+It is the only variety of rice that grows at high altitudes.
+Other staples include buckwheat and increasingly maize.

 Regional cuisines

-Buckwheat is eaten mainly in Bumthang, maize in the Eastern districts, and rice elsewhere.
+Buckwheat is eaten mainly in Bumthang, maize in the eastern districts, and rice is eaten across the country.
 The diet in the hills also includes chicken, yak meat, dried beef, pork, pork fat, and lamb.
-Soups and stews of meat, rice, ferns, lentils, and dried vegetables, spiced with chili peppers and cheese, are a favorite meal during the cold seasons.
+Soups and stews of meat, rice, fiddleheads, lentils, and dried vegetables, spiced with chili peppers and cheese, are a favorite meal during the cold seasons.
 Zow shungo is a rice dish mixed with leftover vegetables.
-Ema datshi is a spicy dish made with large, green chili peppers in a cheesy sauce (similar to chile con queso), which might be called the national dish for its ubiquity and the pride that Bhutanese have for it.
+Ema datshi is a spicy dish made with large or small green or red chili peppers in a cheesy sauce (similar to chile con queso), which might be called the national dish for its ubiquity and the pride that the Bhutanese have for it.
 Other foods include jasha maru (a chicken dish), phaksha paa (dried pork cooked with chili peppers, spices, and vegetables, including turnips, greens, or radishes), thukpa, puta (buckwheat noodles), bathup, and fried rice.

 Snacks

-Popular snacks include momo (Bhutanese dumplings), shakam eezay, khabzey (dried fritters made with flour, water, and sugar, which are then deep-fried), shabalay, juma (Bhutanese sausages marinated in spices), and noodles.
+Popular snacks include momo (Bhutanese dumplings), Hoentay (Buckwheat dumplings), shakam Ezay (eezay), khabzey (dried fritters made with flour, water, and sugar, which are then deep-fried), shabalay, juma (Bhutanese sausages marinated in spices), and noodles.